Manchester Orchestra: Podcasts

-Manchester Orchestra has consistently released a series of video podcasts throughout the span of their career.
-Over one hundred Podcasts have been released since September 2006 on the band's YouTube page.
+Manchester Orchestra has consistently released a series of video podcasts throughout their career.
+Over one hundred podcasts have been released since September 2006 on the band's YouTube page.
 They begin during the recording process of the band's first record I'm Like a Virgin Losing a Child, and continue to highlight key moments of the band's progression.
-These short 5- to 10-minute videos were released as a way to connect with fans and to give them a glimpse of what it's actually like touring and making records.
+These 5- to 10-minute videos were released as a way to connect with fans and to give them a glimpse of what it's actually like touring and making records.
 These videos were filmed and edited by filmmaker and founding band member Jonathan Corley.
 The numbering of these podcasts reflect different time periods, and reset for each additional record release.

 Related musical projects

 Several of the members of Manchester Orchestra are involved in other music projects.
 Andy Hull has a solo project called Right Away, Great Captain! as well as a band called Bad Books consisting of Hull and Kevin Devine.
 Robert McDowell's solo project is called Gobotron.
 In addition to Manchester Orchestra, Andy Prince plays bass for Kevin Devine and Nashville-based band The Gills.